-1. The fairing can close around the attach bracket at the bottom of the gear leg with the trailing edge clecoed together.
-(This will require trimming the lower end of the leg fairing until the fairing can drop enough, relative to the gear leg, to place the bracket in a deeper portion of the fairing cross-section.)

-2. The lower end of the gear leg fairing covers the clearance gap in the wheel fairing forward of the gear leg.

-3. The gear leg fairing clears the wheel fairing and the structure at the upper end of the gear leg.
-(Minimum clearmeasurements and marks on the floor (or a temporary template) to the position of the socket head cap screws.
-Replace the rear wheel fairing, allowing friction to hold it on the brackets.

-ance with the wheel fairing is sufficient for now, more clearance trimming comes later.)
+- 1. The fairing can close around the attach bracket at the bottom of the gear leg with the trailing edge clecoed together.
+(This will require trimming the lower end of the leg fairing until the fairing can drop enough, relative to the gear leg, to place the bracket in a deeper portion of the fairing cross-section.) - 2.
+The lower end of the gear leg fairing covers the clearance gap in the wheel fairing forward of the gear leg. - 3.
+The gear leg fairing clears the wheel fairing and the structure at the upper end of the gear leg.
+(Minimum clearance with the wheel fairing is sufficient for now, more clearance trimming comes later.)